hyizhak/ip/docs/README.md

 * Enhanced error suggestions to help correct mistyped commands.

 --------------------------------------------------------------------------------------------------------------------
-enjoy using Bard to manage your tasks efficiently!
+Enjoy using Bard to manage your tasks efficiently!